Devin Powell

-Devin Powell (born March 1, 1988) is a retired mixed martial arts fighter who competed in the Lightweight division of the Ultimate Fighting Championship and Bellator MMA.
+Devin Powell (born March 1, 1988) is an American retired mixed martial arts fighter who competed in the Lightweight division of the Ultimate Fighting Championship and Bellator MMA.

 Background

 A once-aspiring professional guitarist who played in a rock band in his teens, Powell graduated from Marshwood High School in South Berwick in 2006.
 He attended college for a year before dropping out, and taking a clerical job at the National Passport Center in Portsmouth, New Hampshire.
-Seeking a creative outlet from the tedium of his day job, Powell began attending an MMA gym in town.
-Powell started participating in jiu-jitsu tournaments and found some success.
+Seeking a creative outlet, Powell began attending an MMA gym in town and started participating in jiu-jitsu tournaments, where he found some success.

 Mixed martial arts career

 Early career

 Powell had his first amateur fight in 2010, losing by split decision.
 In a little over a year, Powell won his next three amateur fights.
 When he fought his first professional bout in 2012, he was ranked #1 among amateur lightweight MMA fighters in the Northeastern United States.

 In May 2014, Powell took over The Shop MMA academy in Somersworth, New Hampshire when its owners decided to call it quits.
 Powell revamped the facility, founding Nostos MMA, a small family-friendly MMA gym which is owned by Powell and managed by his wife Carol Linn Hawkins.

 In 2016, Powell went on a rapid win streak of four wins in six months.
 In February, he defeated Jeff Anderson by unanimous decision at Combat Zone 57.
 In April, despite hurting his back during the fight, Powell finished Jesse Erickson by first-round TKO to win the New England Fights professional lightweight championship.
 In June, he debuted on World Series of Fighting, winning a split decision over Tom Marcellino.

 While taking a break from training and spending some time recuperating from lingering injuries in the days after a winning the Marcellino fight, Powell was asked in mid-July to step in on short notice to fight in New England Fights' upcoming event Dana White: Looking for a Fight on August 6 in Bangor, Maine.
 UFC president Dana White would be attending this event, scouting talent to sign to his promotion.
 The event would also be filmed and promoted through White's reality web series of the same name.
 Powell, the reigning NEF MMA Professional Lightweight Champion, agreed to rematch Jon Lemke in a three-round non-title fight at a catchweight of 160 pounds.

 At Looking for a Fight, Powell pressed the action for most of the fight, using kicks to keep Lemke at range.
 Despite getting caught with a punch at one point that resulted in a visibly broken nose, Powell continued to press the action.
 Powell dropped Lemke with an uppercut and immediately took his back for a rear naked choke submission in the first round.
 During the fight, Powell tore his LCL.